knpuniversity/javascript/knpu/ep3-webpack/webpack-config.md

 to *export* a configuration object!

 ***TIP
-If you're using Webpack 4, add a `mode: 'development'` key.
+If you're using Webpack 4 or higher, add a `mode: 'development'` key.
 This tells Webpack you're building in "development" mode.
 We'll talk later about production builds.
 ***